slouc/utils/README.md

 This file takes a fileUrl as shown below node clientPdfToBase64.js --fileUrl http://www.pdf995.com/samples/pdf.pdf

-This does not download the file to the filesystem  but just makes sure that the base64Encoding is printed out for the file on the console.
+This does not download the file to the filesystem.
+It just makes sure that the base64Encoding is printed out for the file on the console.

 Steps to execute
 1. Clone repository